cashfree/core-ios-sdk/Readme.md

 ## Documentation

 The Cashfree iOS SDK allows you to integrate Cashfree Payment Gateway into your application and start collecting payments from your customers.
-It has been designed to minimise the complexity of handling and integrating payments in your iOS project.
+It has been designed to minimise the complexity of handling and integrating payments in your iOS project

-- **[SPM Integration Guide](SPM_INTEGRATION_GUIDE.md)** - Detailed SPM setup instructions
 - **[API Documentation](https://docs.cashfree.com/docs/ios)** - Complete API reference

 ### Getting Started